Tax Credits: Understanding the disregards

 The disregards for income rises and falls are a unique feature of the tax credits system that cause a great deal of confusion amongst claimants.

-The aim of this guide is to explain the disregard, how it operates, the problems it can cause and explain how the new disregard for falls in income operates by providing detailed examples.
+The aim of this guide is to explain the disregards, how they operate, the problems they can cause and explain how they work with detailed examples.

 - The income tests